Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Fell Stinger Bug Low + Attack boost Low ⭐⭐⭐⭐ ⭐⭐

-Best PvP Combo:
+Best PvP moveset:

 • Counter + Superpower + Lunge

-• Counter + Power-Up Punch (buff style)
+• Counter + Power-Up Punch (for a more buff-oriented playstyle)

 Raid Boss Moves